If you are a grandparent raising grandchildren, you probably have a good grasp of the issues involved

 AARP has partnered with several other organizations to bring you this site, which enables you to get a fact sheet for your particular state.
 In addition to statistics about grandparents raising grandchildren in your state, the fact sheet includes lists of helpful organizations, information about kinship care and a listing of public benefits, all tailored for residents of your state.
 A national fact sheet is also available.
 The site is updated at least once a year.

 This organization is dedicated to "improving the lives of children, youth, and older people through intergenerational strategies, programs, and public policies."
-The website has information about kinship care.
+The Grandfamilies tab has resources for grandparents raising grandchildren, including a downloadable guide for raising grandchildren with disabilities.

 CANGRANDS is a not-for-profit organization that supports all kinship caregivers who live in Canada.
 The site provides advice about legal and health issues as well as being a source of emotional support.
 Members receive newsletters, can participate in chats and can learn how to start a support group in their area.